p5quared/decanter/README.md

 it as a standalone library.

-If you've read this far I'd really appreciate if you'd give the repo a ⭐or a watch.
+If you've read this far I'd really appreciate if you'd give the repo a ⭐ or a watch.
 We need to reach a certain threshold of 'notoriety' before Homebrew will accept our formulae.

 ## FAQ